anushkaaaak/breast_cancer_detection/README.md

-# 🩺 Breast Cancer Classification and Prediction
+#  Breast Cancer Classification and Prediction

-## 🎯 Executive Summary
+##  Summary

 This project delivers an **end-to-end Machine Learning pipeline** for classifying breast tumors as **Benign (0)** or **Malignant (1)** using the **Wisconsin Diagnostic Breast Cancer dataset**.